 As a result, your teams’ technical competencies lack in understanding the cyber security risk and fail to recognise the chained consequences of threats and vulnerability on the overall business infrastructure on the technical level.

 Service quality levels may differ

-One should not expect that the service provider will report all findings from their vulnerability assessments and penetration tests, especially if they have been tasked to secure the infrastructure and related systems or data.
+One should not expect the service provider to report all findings from their vulnerability assessments and penetration tests, especially if they have been tasked to secure the infrastructure and related security systems or data.

 This is a SOD (segregation of duties) and COI (Conflict of interest) issue of the highest levels.
 If a vendor must secure systems and provide security risk reports, their reports must be validated with some tricks.

 It is possible that when you outsource cyber security to any vendor or security professionals, their services might not meet your expectations.